 PhD Psychology 'Development and Evaluation of Psychosocial Interventions for Psychosis,' University of Birmingham (1990)

-Jo Smith is Professor of Early Intervention (EI) and Psychosis in the Institute of Health & Society, University of Worcester, Worcester, UK.
+Professor of Early Intervention (EIP) and Psychosis in the School of Allied Health and Community, University of Worcester, Worcester, UK.

 Jo is the Project Lead of a multiagency 'Suicide Safer' suicide prevention project at the University of Worcester which is trying to develop and support initiatives that can collectively contribute to a 'Suicide Safer' University, City and County.

 Jo is a Clinical Psychologist and a Joint National Clinical Advisor to the National Clinical Audit of Psychosis (NCAP) EIP audit (April 2018-2020)

 Psychosis, early intervention, rehabilitation and recovery services, psychosocial interventions for psychosis, family work, student mental health and suicide, zero suicide initiatives.

 Jo has many years of experience in training and education.
 She have been involved in teaching and learning locally, nationally and internationally in a wide variety of ways ranging from lectures and training workshops for professional colleagues and students, clinical and research supervision/career mentorship, conference presentations and public lectures.

 Jo has been an invited keynote presenter at over 200 conferences in the UK and internationally including: Australia, Canada, Japan, Norway, Italy, Singapore, Wales, Ireland, Vietnam and USA.